DRUG Offense | drug charge DEFENSE lawyer

-Under Ohio law, even the lowest level drug charges can result in the loss of your driver's license, inability to secure federal student loans (read here), and financial penalties.
+Under Ohio law, even the lowest level drug charges can result in the loss of your driver's license and financial penalties.
 Felony level drug offenses carry mandatory prison time, huge fines, and a stigma that makes it difficult to get jobs and places to live.

 There is increasing awareness that addiction is a disease and that threatening to imprison people with addictions does not change behavior in the ways intended.
 Intervention programs, rehabilitation, and intensive drug courts keep people out of prison and on the road to reclaiming their lives.
 Many families have already attempted intervention by the time a defendant is exposed to the criminal justice system.
 Pending criminal drug charges open up eligibility to treatment that is court-ordered yet still geared toward rehabilitation.